kianzohoury/auralflow/README.md

 ```
 # Losses  <a name="losses"></a>
 ## component_loss(...)
-A loss function that weights the losses of two or three components that each
+A loss function that weighs the losses of two or three components together,
-measure separation quality differently.
+each measuring separation quality differently.
 With two components, the loss is
 balanced between target source separation quality and magnitude of residual
 noise.
 With three components, the quality of the residual noise is weighted in
 the balance.